How to End the Food and Depression Cycle

 Even my appearance has improved.
 I lost weight around my middle.
 My skin is clear, and the circles under my eyes have (more or less) disappeared.

-I cannot emphasize enough – I had no idea how tired and slow in mind I had become until I removed the problem foods.
-For me, abstinence from sugar, processed fats and flours is essential to removing food cravings.
-As soon as I put these substances in my body, the cravings start again.
+I cannot emphasize enough - I had no idea how tired and slow in mind I had become until I removed the problem foods.

 Over the years, I have learned a lot about nutrition and the modern American diet, appropriately nicknamed MAD.
 Our diets really are crazy if you consider what humans relied on for food for the past 12,000 years of agriculture.
 Would your grandparents or great grandparents even recognize much of what we eat as food?